jamogriff/gruv-poole/README.md

 Feel free to tweak this theme to your liking.
 Pay attention to the `.ruby-version` file for what version of Ruby to use-- [rbenv](https://github.com/rbenv/rbenv) is recommended for Ruby development.

 Once Ruby version is set, then run `bundle install` and then `bundle exec jekyll s` to build and serve the demo theme site.
-Please note that you likely will need to populate your `_config.yml` with required fields (see [Populating Content](#populating-content)).
+Please note that you likely will need to populate your `_config.yml` with required fields (see [Configuration Options](#configuration-options)).
 Open <http://localhost:4000> in your browser, and voilà.

 For further resources (e.g. hosting free site on GitHub Pages, etc) see the original [Poole theme's documentation](https://github.com/poole/poole).